kubeflow/website/content/en/docs/azure/authentication-oidc.md

 - [Add a client secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret)

   **Note:**  Save your client ID, client secret, and tenant ID in a secure place to be used in the next steps to configure OIDC Auth Service.
+  **Note:** The following installation steps automatically install a specific Istio version that must be used.

 ## Kubeflow configuration